From the historical and enchanting region of Scotland

 Notable among the family at this time was William Armstrong (c.1602-c.1658), known as Christie's Will, a Scottish Borders freebooter of the 17th century, celebrated in a ballad by Sir Walter Scott; Colonel Sir Thomas Armstrong (died 1662), a Scottish soldier who fought in the 30 Years War in the Netherlands

-, a...
-Another 77 words (6 lines of text) are included under the topic Early Armestrang Notables in all our PDF Extended History products and printed products wherever possible.
+, a Royalist soldier during the English Civil War, twice imprisoned in the Tower of London...
+Another 64 words (5 lines of text) are included under the topic Early Armestrang Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Armestrang family to Ireland

 Some of the Armestrang family moved to Ireland